Pre-teen and teenage happiness and wellbeing

 Happiness is a state of mind or a mood.
-Happy teenagers are usually teenagers who are satisfied with their lives and relationships, although nobody is happy all the time.
+Pre-teens and teenagers are usually happier when they’re satisfied with their lives and relationships, although nobody is happy all the time.

 Wellbeing comes from physical, mental and emotional health.
-It’s also about having positive emotions, taking part in different activities, having good relationships and social connections, finding meaning in life and feeling that you’re doing well.
+It’s also about understanding your emotions, taking part in different activities, having good relationships and social connections, finding meaning in life and feeling that you’re doing well.

 You can boost your child’s happiness with praise and encouragement, clear rules and boundaries, a healthy family lifestyle and warm family relationships.